loehnertz/Schieflage/README.md

 # SchieflageFG
-A DriftBox-esque software for RC cars running on the RaspberryPi Pico
+A DriftBox-esque software for RC cars